STAVEMANUEL/wrangling-analyzing-project/README.md

 the source column is with 3 values , aranged as html code.

 the source are object datatype and not a category.

+Tidiness issues:

+there is urls inside the text cloumn.

+we can arrange all doggo, floofer, pupper and puppo on one categoy column.

+In order to identify incorrect data types and other quality issues, I used Panda's information method.My next step was to look for problems using the value_counts method.
+I also found a cleanliness issue during my inspection.
+These activities helped me identify my quality problems.
+The quality and tidiness issues were all related to this table, so I created a copy of only this table and named it copy_df.
+I performed the programmatic data cleaning process in three stages - Define, Code, and Test - for each quality/tidiness issue.
+During the cleaning process, I converted source and newly created stage columns to category datatypes.
+In the twitter_archive_master.csv file, I saved the copy_df DataFrame after cleaning.